rspamd/rspamd.com/_posts/2019-05-16-rspamd-performance.md

 </div>
 </pre>

-It means that over 10 seconds Rspamd has to process around 15 thousands of messages which gives us a rate of **1500** messages per second.
+It means that over 10 seconds Rspamd has to process around 15 thousands of messages which gives us a rate of **1500 messages per second**.

 ## Rspamd setup